McACE007/React-Packing-List-App/README.md

  # Project Title: React Packing List App

 # Description:
 React Packing List App is a responsive and user-friendly web application that allows users to create, edit, and delete a list of items for their upcoming trip.
 It offers a sleek and modern design with various features, including a responsive interface, item categorization, sorting, and a clear option for an easy start.
-The application utilizes React.js and Bootstrap for the frontend and Node.js with Express for the backend.
+The application utilizes React.js and Bootstrap for the frontend.

 # Key Features